yohasebe/whisper-stream/README.md

 - `-r, --prompt <value>`: Set the prompt for the API call
 - `-l, --language <value>`: Set the input language in ISO-639-1 format
 - `-f, --file <value>`: Set the audio file to be transcribed
+- `-tr, --translate`: Translate the transcribed text to English
 - `-p2, --pipe-to <cmd>`: Pipe the transcribed text to the specified command (e.g., 'wc -w')
 - `-V, --version`: Show the version number
 - `-h, --help`: Display the help message